 What Is Frostbite?

-While frostbite is most likely to occur in a moist, poorly ventilated coop, a night outside in wintry weather can also cause potentially permanent damage to your bird.
+While frostbite is most likely to occur in a moist, poorly ventilated coop, a night outside in freezing wintry weather can also cause potentially permanent damage to your chicken.
 Exposure can cause the soft tissues to plummet in temperature to the point where the fluids within freeze and expand, bursting and destroying the cells.
 Like severely chilled tissue, frostbitten tissue will appear off color.
 The frostbitten areas—usually extremities such as wattles, comb tips, toes and earlobes—will blacken and fall off.

 Claudine somehow managed to escape permanent harm after her night out.
 She warmed up very quickly, and her feet regained full range of motion swiftly—so much so that she kicked over the water container and ran off under the kitchen table.
 Last to return to normal was her facial color.
 Once this was back to pale lavender, and once she finished devouring her bowl of mash, she went back out to her flock.

-a full, proper head count ever since.
+Jaeson has completed a full, proper head count ever since.